-Prerequisite: Appropriate placement score, or MATH 070 "C" or better, or MATH 081 "C" or better, or MATH 094 "C" or better; and concurrent enrollment in MATH 112C.
+Prerequisite: Appropriate placement score, or MATH 070 "C" or better, or MATH 081 "C" or better; and concurrent enrollment in MATH 112C.

 MATH 062 is a corequisite support course for MATH 112C.
 The course includes utilizing terminology and notation of basic algebra, simplifying algebraic expressions, describing key properties of basic functions, constructing and interpreting graphs of basic functions, solving equations, and using technology appropriately.
 (1.4)